themitosan/tms-block-list/README.md

 # tms-block-list

-This repo contains a list with links to be blocked using soluctions like pihole and etc.
+This list aims to block some nonsense from all-around my internet usage.
+It may break some stuff!

+Use `block.txt` with [PiHole](https://github.com/pi-hole/pi-hole) or something like [personalDNSfilter](https://github.com/IngoZenz/personaldnsfilter)